 Participants are exposed to leaders from various disciplines and functional areas, who have successfully navigated the higher education maze.
 A network of mentors to guide participants in moving to the next phase of academic leadership is offered through LMI alumni and members of the American Association of Blacks in Higher Education (AABHE).

 LMI was hosted on the campus of Savannah State University for four years (2003 – 2006).
 In 2007, in lieu of the traditional LMI, a strategic planning session was held at Johnson C. Smith University for charter members of the American Association of Blacks in Higher Education to focus on formulating the foundation of the association.
 The subsequent year, Jackson State University hosted the LMI with Dr. Karen Eley Sanders as the director.
 In 2009, Dr. Barbara J. Johnson began service as the LMI Director with Miles College hosting the Institute from 2009 – 2017.
 Texas Southern University served as the host site for LMI in 2018 and 2019.
 Due to the pandemic in 2020 and 2021, LMI hosted strategic planning and alumni workshops virtually.
-The 2022 LMI will be hosted on the campus of Cal Poly Pomona.
+Cal Poly Pomona hosted the 2022 and 2023 LMI.

 The concept of professional development for early-career leaders was discussed at a strategic planning retreat for the Leadership and Mentoring Institute (LMI) in summer 2016.
 LMI leadership believed programming for individuals early in their career could increase the number of African Americans in the pipeline poised to assume mid-level and senior-level leadership positions in academe.
 During spring 2021, planning commenced in earnest for a virtual initiative of LMI, referred to as the Rising Leaders Institute (RLI).
 The inaugural RLI occurred virtually on June 15-16, 2021 under the leadership of Dr. Barbara Johnson and Dr. Mordecai Brownlee.
-The RLI will be held virtually on an annual basis.
+The RLI is held annually in a virtual format.

 The Rising Leaders Institute (RLI) is an intensive, synchronous cohort-based professional development program designed to expand the leadership acumen of highly motivated early-career African American professionals.
 RLI assists participants in: